 Famous Trials

-The Case Profile of Boumediene v.
-Bush:
+The Case Profile of DC v Heller:

 Legal Classification: Administrative Law; this legal field associated with events and circumstances in which the Federal Government of the United States engages its citizens, including the administration of government programs, the creation of agencies, and the establishment of a legal, regulatory federal standard